inoahdev/tbd/README.md

                                   writing out (Instead of simply appending .tbd)

 Both local and global options:
-            --filter-image-directory, Specify a directory to filter images from --filter-image-filename,  Specify a filename to filter images from --filter-image-number,    Specify the number of an image to parse out.
+            --filter-image-directory, Specify a directory to filter dyld_shared_cache images from --filter-image-filename,  Specify a filename to filter dyld_shared_cache images from --filter-image-number,    Specify the number of an dyld_shared_cache image to parse out.
-                                      To get the numbers of all available images, use the option --list-images --image-path,             Specify the path of an image to parse out.
+                                      To get the numbers of all available images, use the option --list-dsc-images --image-path,             Specify the path of an image to parse out.
-                                      To get the paths of all available images, use the option --list-images -v, --version,                Specify version of .tbd files to convert to (default is v2).
+                                      To get the paths of all available images, use the option --list-dsc-images -v, --version,                Specify version of .tbd files to convert to (default is v2).
                                       This applies to all files where tbd-version was not explicitly set.
                                       To get a list of all available versions, use the option --list-tbd-versions